JenniferShola/JenniferShola.github.io/_posts/2020-10-25-learning-how-to-learn.md

 The most effective way I've found to read research papers is by reading them in multiple passes.
 In each pass, you're trying to learn something different from the paper.
 I learned about this strategy from [Andrew Ng](https://www.youtube.com/watch?v=733m6qBH-jI&ab_channel=stanfordonline) and I'm personally sold on it.

 Reading papers used to be a daunting activity that would take me several hours from start to finish and sometimes multiple days.
-Now, it takes me less than an hour to do the final read of the paper (with notes) and prior reads don't take long enough for me to time.
+Now, it takes me about an hour or less to do the final read of the paper (with notes) and prior reads don't take long enough for me to time.

 **Here is the process:**